twbs/bootstrap/CONTRIBUTING.md

 ## Pull requests

-Good pull requests, patches, improvements, and new features are all fantastic help.
+Good pull requests - patches, improvements, and new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.